Mastering BIM Electrical Systems Opening and Linking Your Revit Project Files Successfully

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Welcome to BIM 323.
-Excited to have you here.
-Step one for starting our course is to download the content, the folder that is BIM 323 File Downloads.
+I'm excited to have you here.
+Step one for starting our course is to download the content folder, which is the BIM 323 File Downloads folder.

-Inside that folder you'll find several folders and our BIM 323 Electrical Starting Dataset.
-That's the file that we need to open up.
-Two options for doing this.
+Inside that folder, you'll find several subfolders and our BIM 323 Electrical Starting Dataset.
+That's the file we need to open.
+There are two options for doing this.

 We'll open up Revit first and then open the file.
-The third option is to double click.
-We'll avoid that because we might have different versions of Revit installed and we don't want it to pick for us.
+The third option is to double-click the file.
+We'll avoid that because we might have different versions of Revit installed, and we don't want it to pick a version for us.

-So let's jump into opening it from Revit.
-You'll open up your Revit and then open up a model.
-So I'm going to click Open and I will find that Downloads folder.
+So, let's jump into opening it from Revit.
+You'll open up Revit and then open a model.
+Click "Open, " and I will find the Downloads folder.

 Learn Revit MEP